Professor of the Practice

 John C. Ford, S.J., Distinguished Scholar

-Professor Chirba holds a joint faculty appointment with the Tufts Medical School through its joint JD/MPH program with BC Law, and is an Adjunct Professor of Law at NYU Law School.
-She has lectured on a various health law issues at Harvard Medical School, Children's Hospital of Boston, and Brandeis University.
-In past years, Professor Chirba has been an adjunct faculty member at the Harvard School of Public Health, where she taught courses on Pharmaceutical Product Safety, Tobacco Regulation, Current Developments in Health Law, Managed Care Law & Regulation, and Medical Malpractice & Risk Management.
+Chirba holds a faculty appointment with Tufts Medical School through a joint JD/MPH program with BC Law, and is an adjunct professor at New York University Law School.
+She has lectured on a various health law issues at Harvard Medical School, Boston Children's Hospital, and Brandeis University.
+In past years, Chirba was an adjunct faculty member at the Harvard School of Public Health, where she taught courses on pharmaceutical product safety, tobacco regulation, current developments in health law, managed care law and regulation, medical malpractice, and risk management.

-With Prof. Alice A. Noble, Dr. Chirba has published and spoken extensively on the Affordable Care Act.
-She has also published numerous articles and been invited to present at the World Stem Cell Summit and other domestic and international conferences on FDA and international regulation of adult stem cell therapies and regenerative medicine.
-Prof. Chirba serves as a member of the Advisory Boards of the International Federation of Adipose Therapeutics, the Cell Therapy Foundation, and the Leadership Education in Neuro-Developmental Disabilities (LEND) Fellowship program at Boston Children’s Hospital.
+As the lead author of the two-volume treatise Health Care Reform: Law and Practice - A Comprehensive Guide to the Affordable Care Act and its Implementing Regulations (LexisNexis), Chirba has written and spoken extensively on the Affordable Care Act.
+She has been invited to present at the World Stem Cell Summit and other domestic and international conferences on FDA and international regulation of adult stem cell therapies and regenerative medicine.
+She is an advisory board member of the International Federation of Adipose Therapeutics, Cell Therapy Foundation, and Leadership Education in Neuro-Developmental Disabilities Fellowship Program at Boston Children’s Hospital.

 Chirba holds a B.A. in biology from Colgate University and a J.D., magna cum laude, from Boston College.
 She holds an Sc.D. in health policy and a M.P.H. from Harvard School of Public Health.